symfony/symfony-docs/service_container/parent_services.rst

 .. tip::

     In the examples shown, the classes sharing the same configuration also extend from the same parent class in PHP.
-This isn't necessary at all.
+This is not necessary at all.
     You can also extract common parts of similar service definitions into a parent service without also extending a parent class in PHP.